ai-and-history-collaboratory/ai-and-history-collaboratory/README.md

 `Cohen, Dan, 'AI and Libraries, Archives, and Museums, Loosely Coupled.
 A new framework provides a way for cultural heritage institutions to take advantage of the technology with fewer misgivings, and to serve students, scholars, and the public better', Human Ingenuity, August 18, 2025.` Click [here](https://generativehistory.substack.com/p/gemini-3-solves-handwriting-recognition).`

+`Scheinfeldt, Tom.
+'Making an AI Frontend for ArchivesSpace.
+Have you ever wanted to talk with your finding aid?', Blog entry, November 19th 2025.` Click [here](https://foundhistory.org/making-an-ai-frontend-for-archivesspace/)

 ---

 ### APRIL 2026